Dog Bite Liability in Florida

 A premises liability plaintiff must prove the property owner knew or should have known about a hazard.
 A car accident plaintiff must prove the other driver acted negligently.
 Dog bite claims under § 767.04 eliminate that burden entirely.

-Florida’s modified comparative negligence system under HB 837 provides one avenue to reduce damages.
+Florida’s modified comparative negligence system provides one avenue to reduce damages.
 If the plaintiff provoked the dog, trespassed, or acted recklessly, the owner’s liability decreases by the plaintiff’s percentage of fault.
 A plaintiff found more than 50% at fault recovers nothing.
-But provocation must be genuine.
-Approaching a dog or petting it does not constitute provocation under Florida law.
+But provocation must be genuine—approaching a dog or petting it does not constitute provocation under Florida law.

 The statute also provides a narrow defense for owners who display a “Bad Dog” sign prominently on their property.
 That defense does not apply when the victim is under age six or when the owner’s own negligence contributed to the injury.

-The practical consequence of strict liability is that the lawsuit is not really about whether the owner is liable.
+The practical result is that the lawsuit is almost never about whether the owner is liable.
 The owner almost always is.
 The lawsuit is about how much the damages are worth and who pays them.

 How Homeowners Insurance Handles Dog Bite Claims